-A collection of primary source readings in world religions can be invaluable in educating the mind about the world’s faith traditions.
-The primary source readings offered in this collection can help you learn about the origins and growth of a particular faith tradition.
+A collection of primary source readings in the world. religions can be invaluable in educating the mind about the world’s faith traditions.
+The primary source readings offered in this collection can help you. learn about the origins and growth of a particular faith tradition.
 The author interprets religion in a broad sense and includes contributions from Neopaganism, Humanism, Freemasonry, and ancient Egypt and the Near East.

 The traditional Jewish hermeneutics differed from the Greek method.
-The rabbis considered the Tanakh to be error-free, so any apparent inconsistency had to be explained through careful examination of context.
+The rabbis considered the Tanakh to be error-free. so any clear inconsistency had to be explained through careful examination of context.
 In the process, they employed different levels of interpretation.
-While some applied the law of the text itself, others reached secret or mystical levels of understanding.
+While some applied the law of the text itself. others reached secret or mystical levels of understanding.
 They were all valid ways of understanding texts, but each had its pros and cons.

-The traditional hermeneutics has been geared towards philosophical, historical, and literary texts, but there is room for the hermeneutics to apply to ontologies, such as those of world religions.
+Traditional hermeneutics has been geared toward philosophical, historical, and literary texts. but there is room for hermeneutics to apply to ontologies, such as those of world religions.
 However, this view of hermeneutics is a more limited version of the philosophy of understanding texts.
 It can also be applied to other disciplines, including the humanities.

 One of the key aspects of hermeneutics is the interpretation of context.
 Depending on the culture of a text, an action or event can have different meanings to different people.
 For example, a thumbs-up gesture in the U.S. may be an insult in another culture.
 It can be difficult to know if the meaning of a thumbs-up gesture depends on the context in which the text was written.

-The message of the Bible has been distorted by human intervention over the centuries of transmission and translation.
+The message of the Bible has been distorted by human intervention over centuries of transmission and translation.
 Textual criticism and textual analysis of the Bible reveal errors.
-Modern Bible translations do not use proper textual evidence and rely on Greek/Hebrew Bible translations as primary sources.
-It is imperative to choose a translation that reflects the original author’s intentions and not reflect a particular culture.
+Modern Bible translations do not use proper textual evidence. and rely on Greek/Hebrew Bible translations as primary sources.
+It is imperative to choose a translation. that reflects the original author’s intentions and not reflect a particular culture.